-- People who aren’t very creative often don’t realize they are not very creative and might not recognize creativity in other people.
+- People who aren’t very creative often don’t realise this, and might not recognise creativity in other people.

 - Stay away from egotistical people.
 They want to claim credit for everyone’s ideas and be in control of everything that goes on.
 They will actively discourage creativity in other people.